 How to get from Aswan to Abu Simbel and explore the temple of Ramses II on a day trip

-In fact, a day trip to Abu Simbel could easily cost you 600 US-Dollar per person.
-This is why I compiled this guide to show you all the alternatives.
+In fact, a day trip to Abu Simbel could easily cost you 300 US-Dollar per person.
+This is why I compiled this guide to show you all the alternatives for seeing the world famous ruins.
 The distance between Aswan and Abu Simbel is 280 kilometers, and you got three ways to cover it: By car, by plane or on a cruise ship (there are no trains in this area).
+If you want to make sure, this is for you, do read my proper guide to Abu Simbel with tons of pictures (& how it looks like inside).
+Also, don’t forget to check out my guide on what to wear in Egypt.

 Let’s discuss the pros and cons, eh?